-No Koalas were directly observed at the time of fauna survey, which included diurnal searches of trees and spotlighting.
+No Koalas have been directly observed during fauna surveys completed to date including SAT assessment and further update surveys in 2018.
+The target Koala survey has included diurnal searches of trees for the presence of hollows (with the exception of detailed searches on upper slopes) and nocturnal call-playback and spotlighting.
 In addition, there was no secondary evidence of Koala habitation in the area including characteristic scratches on trees and scats beneath trees.